-Two defaults you don’t need to worry too much about are the containers
+Two defaults you don’t need to worry too much about are the containers and _requested defaults.

 #File: vendor/magento/module-ui/view/base/web/js/lib/core/element/element.js